wp-plugins/subscribe-to-comments-reloaded/readme.txt

 * Brazilian localization added (thank you Ronaldo Richieri)
 * French localization added (thank you Li-An)

-= 1.2.1 =
-* Maintenance release, fixes a bunch of inconsistencies highlighted by its users.
-Thank you everybody for your patience!
-* Sorry for this 'double release' in two days, hopefully it won't happen anymore ;)

 == Language Localization ==

 Subscribe to Comments Reloaded can speak your language!
 If you want to provide a localized file in your